Q: What are you working on now?

 Q: Are you going to do any more WARCRAFT novels?

 A: I’ve loved all the Warcraft and StarCraft novels I’ve done.
 Blizzard is an absolute joy to work with.
-Keep checking the update section for the latest news!.
+Keep checking the front page and social media for the latest news!

 Q: Why did INVASION AMERICA end without "ending?"
 Will there be another novelization, to wrap up the show?
 Will there be any more books at all?